 What is it about failure that we really fear.
 Is it the possibility that we may show up our weaknesses?
 Look stupid in front of others?
 Disappoint ourselves or the ones who believe in us?

-Failing to finish my race, would confirm I’m not good enough.
-Failing, would consolidate all my self doubt.
+Failing to finish this race, would confirm I’m not good enough and would consolidate all my self doubt.
 Failing would make me feel stupid, for even dreaming it was possible in the first place.

 14 miles, 1350m of climbing, 8 jelly babies, 2 Jaffa cakes and 3 hours later, I stumbled across the finish line.